 Some overlap exists between the two data sets.

-Here's what you need to know if you think your data was compromised:
+Here's what you need to know if you think you're a potential victim:

 Q: How did this happen?

 A: Target has said that the breach was caused by malware that affected its U.S. stores.

 Ken Stasiak, founder and CEO of SecureState, a Cleveland-based information security firm that investigates data breaches like this one, says it's likely that the perpetrators infiltrated Target's main information hub with malware and from there were able to access the store point-of-sale systems.
 Once the malware was in the POS systems, it could collect credit and debit card numbers as the cards were swiped.

 Stasiak notes that retailers routinely collect personal information such as addresses, emails and phone numbers through things such as rewards cards when sales are made, so that information is also contained on POS systems just like credit card numbers.

 Q: If my card number gets stolen, what exactly am I on the hook for?

 A: In most cases consumers aren't responsible for fraudulent credit card charges.